klimentlo/CSE3110CSE3310-Lessons/notes.md

 | 1 | *__3__* | 5 | 7 | 11 | 13 | 17 | 19 |
 | *__1__* | 3 | 5 | 7 | 11 | 13 | 17 | 19 |

+(checks two values and places larger value on right.
+Repeat that until the largest value in list is to the very right)

 ### Selection Sort
 Selection sort compares the current index value with the rest of the unsorted part of the array.
 It will find the lowest value and switch its position with the lowest index position of the unsorted half of the list.
 As it runs through the data set, it will select the lowest values and place them in the lower positions on the list.

 | 1 | 5 | 3 | 19 | 11 | 17 | 7 | 13 |
 | --- | --- | --- | --- | --- | --- | --- | --- |